 The radial growth (colony diameter) of each isolate was measured with a digital caliper in two perpendicular directions, and it was subtracted to the original mycelial disc diameter (6 mm).
-The measurements were taken at the moment in which mycelium of control plates reached their plates margins.
+The measurements were taken at the moment in which the mycelium of the control plates reached their plate margins.
 The inhibition of mycelial growth relative to the treatment without fungicide was calculated as:

-GIi = (CDcheck - CDi)/CDcheck × 100 (1)
+GIi = (CDcheck − CDi)/CDcheck × 100 (1)

 where GIi is the inhibition of i-th colony growth; CD is the mean colony diameter for the control without fungicide (check) or for the i-th fungicide.
-Linear model regression was fitted to the GI obtained along the exponential - transformed doses, and the EC50 was estimated by replacing components of the fitted equations.
+A linear model regression was fitted to the GI obtained along the exponential–transformed doses, and the EC50 was estimated by replacing components of the fitted equations.

-The fungitoxicicity of fungicides was classified according to Tonin et al. (2015): EC50 < 1 µg/ml - highly fungitoxic; between 1 to 50 µg/ml - moderately fungitoxic; EC50 > 50 µg/ml - non-toxic.
+The fungitoxicity of fungicides was classified according to Tonin et al. (2015): EC50 < 1 µg/ml – highly fungitoxic; between 1–50 µg/ml – moderately fungitoxic; EC50 > 50 µg/ml – non-toxic.

 2.2.
-Fungicides efficacy to control peanut smut trials
+Fungicides’ efficacy in controlling peanut smut trials

-Two sets of replicated experiments were conducted during growing seasons 2014/2015 (from now on “2015”) and 2015/2016 (from now on “2016”).
-Peanut cultivar Granoleico, was used in all experiments due to the known susceptibility to smut (Oddino et al., 2013).
+Two sets of replicated experiments were conducted during the growing seasons 2014/2015 (from now on “2015”) and 2015/2016 (from now on “2016”).
+The peanut cultivar, Granoleico, was used in all experiments due to its known susceptibility to smut (Oddino et al., 2013).
 Twelve fungicides labeled for peanut leaf spot were tested (Table 1).
 A non-treated control was included in each experiment by spraying only water.
 We used one and a half fold the active ingredient dose recommended for peanut leaf spot control.
-One set of trials was conducted in pots and the other one in field plots.
+One set of trials was conducted in pots and the other in field plots.

-Table 1.
-Fungicides included in the study: chemical group, commercial name, formulation type, doses (for peanut leaf spot and peanut smut)